 - Students may participate individually or in a group of up to five.

-- Please read the updated National History Day rules.
+- Please read the National History Day rule book.
+There are specific rules for each category.

-- All entries are due on the contest day except historical papers and websites, which are due approximately two weeks before the contest day (so judges have time to read them before judging).
+- Exhibits and performances are due on the contest day.
+Historical papers and websites are due approximately two weeks before the contest day and documentaries are due a week before the contest day.

 How do I contact the state coordinator for more information?